ppts

 Because the two streams are read independently, the printed lines from PPS and sigA may interleave.

-Because the hardware capture core drops events that arrive when the downstream FIFO is not ready, ppts is intended for sparse timing signals rather than dense pulse trains.
+Because the hardware capture core has one pending slot per path and reports overflow if later events arrive before that slot is accepted, ppts is intended for sparse timing signals rather than dense pulse trains.

 Typical examples